LahiruTjay/mars-rover-demo/README.md

 **Plateau** class follows a singleton pattern because it is more sensible to have a only a single instance of plateau available for the application given the scenario.
 This class has only a single public method, which is to initilize the plateau.

 **Rover** class has public methods to initilizing, movement and aquiring the coordinates and the directions of the rover at a given time.
+Rover is first initialized using the input given.
+If the command is invalid exception is throwm.
+Also if the coordinates of the deployment is invalid exception is thrown.
+When doing a movement, the input command is validated.

+> The movement process is designed in a way that the rover first scouts the given coordinate and if the coordinate of the postion is valid then the positon is updated.
+This way is appropriate since validation after movement in a real scenario is dangerous.

+**Direction** interface has methods which return a subclass of implementing it based on the direction of turning.
+The claases implemetiong the **Direction** interface are "NorthDirection", "EastDirection", "SouthDirection" and "WestDirection".
+Each returns a direction from their left and right.

+The input for the application is taken using a file.
+Although getting the input through commandline is possible.
+Reading a file seemed appropriate for the scenario.
+The file is validated while throwing necessary exceptions.

+The main method read the file and process the list of commands line by line and then process each command.

 # Development Environment